 The program has been developed in line with community cultural protocols of communication, consultation, integrity and transparency.
 The program is structured as follows:

-Tier One: Online 'Interactive Ochre'
+Tier One: Online 'Knowledge in Practice'

 Students on placement at smaller towns in the region where face-to-face cultural training is not delivered by our Indigenous health academics must complete Tier One cultural training.
 Ideally, all students, even if they do complete face-to-face training, should complete Tier One.

 Tier Two: Face-to-Face

 At some of our hubs (Tamworth, Taree, Port Macquarie and Coffs Harbour) students are expected to attend a face-to-face Aboriginal cultural training session that takes between one and two hours and is delivered by Indigenous Health Academics and Aboriginal Health Professionals.
 Students are notified by email of when these sessions are held.

 Face-to-face sessions are the preferred way for students to access cultural training and students should make every effort to attend.
 Ideally, students will have completed Tier One before attending Tier Two.

 Engaging with Aboriginal people is the best way of developing an understanding of Aboriginal culture, local practices and protocols.
 We offer students various opportunities to voluntarily participate in Aboriginal health-oriented activities.
 Further information is available from the Indigenous health academics, the Community Engagement Team and academic staff in your discipline.